 Now that you know a little bit about Leprosy, you can use this card and make fun of an almost, if not, deadly disease.

-Her full name is Sarah Louise Palin, she’s American, a politician, and above all a TV personality.
+Her full name is Sarah Louise Palin, she’s American, a politician, and above all, a TV personality.
 She was the ninth governor of Alaska (2006-2009).
 Here’s a picture of her:

 That’s pretty much it.
 If you want to know more about her, google it!
 Why exactly did they mention her in the cards?
 I guess we’ll never know!

 Here’s a picture of her: